-Document/Study/Stage: Summary of Stakeholder Engagement Activities: The Draft of the Spatial Plan of Republika Srpska 2015-2025 was publicly disclosed in the period 28.03.2014 28.05.2014. in all municipalities and in the RS National Assembly in Banja Luka.
-Spatial Plan of Republika Srpska 2015-2025 The plan was adopted on 05.03.2014. by the National Assembly of the Republika Srpska.
-The Decision on the adoption of the Spatial Plan of Republika Srpska Till 2025 was published in the Official Gazette of the Republika Srpska No. 17/14.
-The plan can be viewed on the RS Government website: http://www.vladars.net/sr-SP- Cyrl/Vlada/Ministarstva/mgr/Servisi/Poslovanje/Pages/prostorno_planska_dokumentacija.asp X .
-Regulation plans of the Project sections The Regulation Plans for construction of the Project sections were publicly disclosed in June 2009 and adopted by the City Assembly of Doboj in June 2009.
-Land Sub-division Plans and Expropriation Elaborates Based on the Regulation Plans, the Urbanistic-technical requirements for the Project was approved by the Ministry of Physical Planning, Construction and Ecology on 08.11.2010.
-The Expropriation Elaborate was prepared based on the Urbanistic-technical requirements.
-It was announced that the Project is in the Public Interest on February 17th 2017.
-As part of the expropriation procedure, led by State Attorney Office, initial letters have been sent to each affected household informing them about the State aim to expropriate their property.
-Public Invitations relating to start of expropriation All affected land/structure owners were also publicly invited on 20.03.2017. through the newspaper "Glas Srpske" and the public information boards in Doboj and in the local communities to attend sessions in individual cadastral municipalities for reaching negotiated settlements.
-The meetings were attended by the representatives of the State Attorney office and the affected owners. process Bušletić - 24.03.2017.
-Attended by 49 affected owners.
-Grapska Donja - 24.03.2017.
-Attended by 40 affected owners.
-Grapska Gornja - 24.03.2017.
-Attended by 36 affected owners.
-Kostajnica - 24.03.2017.
-Attended by 95 affected owners.
-Following this individual meetings were held with each household in the local State Attorney office to negotiate the expropriation conditions.
+Document/Study/Stage: Summary of Stakeholder Engagement Activities: Have not been initiated at the time of writing as Public Interest has not yet been declared for the Project, but is anticipated.
+Public Invitations relating to start of expropriation process Following the declaration of Public Interest, as part of the expropriation procedure, led by State Attorney Office, initial letters will be sent to each affected household informing them about the State aim to expropriate their property.
 Decision on the responsibility to complete a full EIS and the scope of the EIS In 2005, opinions were sought and received from: Ministry of Agriculture, Forestry and Water Management, Ministry of Health and Social Affairs and the Republic Institute for Cultural and Natural Heritage.
 The Scoping Decision for the Project sections was published on the government website on 12.12.2005. and in a daily newspaper.
-Lot 3: Johovac - Rudanka.
-Public disclosure was organized in the period: 27.12.2010 09.03.2011.
+Public disclosure was organized in the period: 27.12.2010. - 09.03.2011.
 Public consultation was held in the City of Doboj on 03.02.2011.
 Participants: Energotehnika d.o.o. (interested party), NGO MPD Inicijative Doboj, members of the public, the EIA consultant Tehnički Institut, representative of the design company IPSA, representative of the Ministry of Transport and Communications, representative of the City of Doboj, RSM representative.
-Draft EIAs - Public disclosure and consultations in the During the public disclosure there were no written objections.
-During the public consultations most of the questions concerned issues related to the protection of local groundwater sources and loss of fertile cultivated land. affected municipality All comments and questions were answered, no written objections were recorded.
+Draft EIAs - Public disclosure and During the public disclosure there were no written objections.
+During the public consultations most of the questions concerned issues related to the protection of local groundwater sources and loss of fertile cultivated land. consultations in the affected municipality All comments and questions were answered, no written objections were recorded.
 After the public consultations, the Competent Ministry received the official comments on the EIA from the following institutional stakeholders: the Ministry of Agriculture, Forestry and Water Management, the Ministry of Health and Social Affairs and the Institute for Cultural and Natural Heritage.
 The comments were related to clarification of certain mitigation measures, in the construction phase (wastewater management, waste management and disposal, prevention of accidents) and landscaping of the alignment in the operation phase.
 The EIA was amended accordingly.
 The Environmental Permit - disclosure of the permit The application for the Environmental Permit for the Project was publicly disclosed for 30 days in the City of Doboj, starting from 08.01.2015.
 On 17.02.2015. the City administration notified the Competent Ministry that no comments or grievances had been received. application The awarding of the Environmental Permit was announced on 20.03.2015. on the government website and in a daily newspaper.